 This narrative of "white supremacy" is historically wrong, as well over 80% of Rhodesian Security Force personnel were made up of native African Shona and Ndebele troops in the Army and Air Force.
 Every single one of these black African soldiers and airmen were volunteers, some of whom had seen service fighting for the British in the Far East during the Second World War, and the Malayan Emergency.
 They recognized that the communist terrorism of Mugabe and Nkomo, would target and repress non-compliant Africans as harshly perceived colonial oppressors.
 They had seen the exact same chaos happen in the Congo, Mozambique, and Angola.
 They knew that they had far more to lose under an "African nationalist" government that answered to personal kleptomania, and Chinese/North Korea interests.
 Their worst fears became reality when Robert Mugabe's North Korean trained 5th Brigade massacred 30,000+ Ndebele in the early 1980s.
 This event became known as the "Gukurahundi", a Shona word for "the rain that washes away the chaff".
 The scars from this genocidal campaign are still felt in Zimbabwe's society and economy today.

 The Rhodesian Army had fought a highly motivated enemy, armed by Communist China and the Soviet Union respectively.
 They did so on a shoestring budget.
 Regardless of the politics, they fought admirably in exceptionally difficult circumstances.
 To this day, the vertical envelopment tactics of the "Fireforce" from which our company draws our name, is studied at the highest levels of academic military theory.
 The story of the Rhodesian Army is one that should be studied, and memorialized regardless of your politics.
 Fireforce Ventures recognizes the sacrifices of the men and women who fought so valiant during this tumultuous time in world history.
 The true story of their endurance and brotherhood lives on in the memory of Rhodesians around the world.
-To this day, the sacrifices of the Rhodesian Security Forces continue to be recognized by Canadian organizations such as the Veteran's Transition Network and Royal Canadian Legion.
 Beyond the sometimes racially charged politics, is the tragic history of a vicious civil war that continues to impart important lessons in military history for our modern age.
-It is a story and history that Fireforce Ventures believes deserves to be told in our current climate of political polarization.
+It is a story and history that Fireforce Ventures believes deserves to be told regardless of our current climate of political polarization.